-25. Be Prepared to Support Your Spouse
+25. Be Prepared to Support Your Partner

+She may also need you to accompany her to medical appointments, yoga classes, and other events that can ease pregnancy anxiety.
 On the other hand, post-delivery is where the major parenting task begins.
-And so, you’ll need to avail yourself, help out with house chores, bottle feeding, tummy time, etc., so that your spouse can rest a bit.
+You’ll need to avail yourself, help out with house chores, bottle feeding, tummy time, etc., so that your spouse can rest a bit.

 26. Accept that You Are Not Prepared Enough